Chenla: Land and Water Chenla

-The Tang histories mentioned that after the end of the reign of shénlóng (神龍) (i.e. after 6 February 707) Zhēnlà came to be divided in two realms, Lùzhēnlà (陸真臘) ("Land Chenla", also called Wèndān (文單) or Pólòu (婆鏤)) and Shuīzhēnlà (水真臘) ("Water Chenla") returned to the anarchic state that had existed before it was unified under the kings of Funan and the first kings of Chenla.
+The Tang histories mentioned that after the end of the reign of shénlóng (神龍) (i.e. after 6 February 707) Zhēnlà came to be divided into two realms, Lùzhēnlà (陸真臘) ("Land Chenla", also called Wèndān (文單) or Pólòu (婆鏤)) and Shuīzhēnlà (水真臘) ("Water Chenla"), and returned to the anarchic state that had existed before it was unified under the kings of Funan and the first kings of Chenla.
 On the other hand, Water Chenla was associated with the Mekong Delta and had access to the river and its benefits, but this advantage had its downfalls as it made Water Chenla more susceptible to attacks.

 Late in the 8th century AD, it faced war from Javanese pirates that ultimately took over the Mekong Delta and then later took over Chenla.
 However author Michael Vickery asserts that these categories of Water and Land Chenla created by the Chinese are misleading and meaningless because the best evidence shows that until 802 AD, there was no single, great state in the land of ancient Cambodia, but a number of smaller ones.
+In his later work Vickery read the eighth century as a period of consolidation for Chenla, following a seventh century of many small semi-independent units under local rulers, or poñ.
+Revire sets that reading against Pierre Dupont's study of 1943, which treated the same period as the breaking apart of Chenla into its Land and Water halves.

+Both parts sent tribute to China in 717, and Land Chenla continued to do so for most of the century: a prince of Wendan with twenty-six accompanying officers was received at the Tang court in 753, an embassy including eleven trained elephants arrived in 771, and the last recorded mission was in 798.

 In the view of the historian Sujit Wongthes, Land Chenla is located in Isan (northeast Thailand), while Water Chenla is situated on the Tonlé Sap area in Cambodia.
+Tatsuo Hoshino placed Wendan's outer capital at Mueang Fa Daet Song Yang in Kalasin province and its inner capital at Kantharawichai in Maha Sarakham province, an identification Hiram Woodward accepts while rejecting as tendentious Hoshino's further claim that the people of Wendan spoke a Tai language.